Get

 two-chow-chow-dog-standing-in-the-grass

 Spending time in the fresh air provides countless benefits for humans and dogs alike.
-If your pup spends more time begging to go outside than inside, you’re probably wondering why.
+But do dogs actually like being outside?
+Indeed, Dogs love being outside so if your pup spends more time begging to go outside than enjoying the comforts of being inside, you’re probably wondering why.
 What is it about your yard or the dog park that appeals to your pup?
-Read on to find 10 potential reasons your dog is waiting impatiently by the door and whining to go outside.
+Read on to find 11 potential reasons your dog is waiting impatiently by the door and whining to go outside.

 dogster face divider